kschuler/guide/guidelines/making-stimuli.md

 ### How to edit image stimuli

 There are two ways in which I typically edit image stimuli: removing background and re-sizing.
+I like to edit images with [Inkscape](https://inkscape.org/en/), an open-source vector graphics editor.

 ##### Removing background from images